nikita194/Geodesic-Dome-Construction/README.md

 # Geodesic-Dome-Construction

-Find the chord factors and strut lengths of a geodesic dome of any frequency, to any accuracy.
+Accurate chord factors and strut lengths are essential for building geodesic dome models.
+Use this to calculate the chord factors and strut lengths for geodesic dome of any frequency to any accuracy.